sara-sabr/ITStrategy/presentations/en/SLF.md

 --

-# How are we handling this in ESDC?
+# How are we handling this in ESDC

 ---